carldgosselin/virtual_reality/Project-5-VR-Gallery/VR Gallery - Summary and Process.md

 4. The body language of the people seem hostile.
 They don't look relaxed.  <br>
 5. What is DOF 3?
 I can barely read the signs.<br>
 **Outcome:**
-3. No changes.
-The booths will remain empty for this project.
-The booths will soon be filled with videos and posters <br>
+3. The booths will soon be filled with videos and posters <br>
 4. "Idle" animation activated to make the crowd seem less hostile. <br>
 5. As previously discussed, updated the crispness of the text with a sans-serif font (arial)